dolfin-adjoint/pyadjoint/README.md

-# The algorithmic differentation tool pyadjoint and add-ons (dolfin-adjoint, firedrake-adjoint)
+# The algorithmic differentation tool pyadjoint and add-ons

 The full documentation is available [here](http://pyadjoint.readthedocs.io)